maximepeschard/hop_suisse/gr_comments_on_webiste.md

  very nice :)

- - for the 'Times distribution' maybe you can split in m/f ?
+ - [x] [**FIXED**] for the 'Times distribution' maybe you can split in m/f ? -> Now, when "all dates" is selected, the full times distributions are plotted, but when a specified date is selected, it is splitted f/m.

  - [x] [**FIXED**] 'run exploratory and statistical analysis on this data' (??): _exploratory_ is a type of stat. ana. ... (right?)